 You can use a Wi-Fi repeater to boost the signal from a router on a different floor of a house or on the opposite side of a building.

 A repeater uses half its internal antennae to receive a wireless signal and the other half to transmit a new signal – effectively halving the potential speed of the original Wi-Fi signal.

-This shouldn’t be that noticeable for light web browsing, email, etc, but can be felt when moving large files around the network.
+This shouldn’t be that noticeable for light web browsing, email, etc, but can be felt when moving large files around the network such as high-definition video.
 That’s why we prefer Powerline for the more demanding tasks.
 But you might find it's still perfectly good for streaming Netflix or YouTube.

-A Wi-Fi extender needs to be placed in a central location, not too far away from the main router.
+A Wi-Fi extender needs to be placed in a central location, not too far away from the main router, as shown in the image above.
 If you put the repeater at the far edge of your main network hoping to strengthen the signal you will reduce the speed of your connection to the rest of the network and to the internet.

 Remember that the extender is just boosting the signal.
 If it’s placed in a spot where Wi-Fi is already weak then it will merely push around that weak signal.
 Place it in an area with better Wi-Fi and the signal it pushes out will be stronger, too.

 The ideal location for a range extender is half way between your main router and the intended wireless devices – in an open corridor or spacious room rather than a crowded space.
 It should be away from interfering devices such as cordless phones, Bluetooth gadgets and microwave ovens.